Bonnie Jenkins

-Bonnie Denise Jenkins (born in Queens, New York) is an expert on arms control and nonproliferation of weapons of mass destruction and currently serves as the Under Secretary of State for Arms Control and International Security Affairs.
-During the Obama Administration, she was the U.S. Department of State's Coordinator for Threat Reduction Programs in the Bureau of International Security and Nonproliferation.
+Bonnie Denise Jenkins (born in Queens, New York) is an American diplomat who served as the Under Secretary of State for Arms Control and International Security in the Biden Administration.
+During the Obama administration, she was the U.S. Department of State's coordinator for threat reduction programs in the Bureau of International Security and Nonproliferation.
+She is currently the Shapiro Visiting Professor at George Washington University's Elliott School of International Affairs.

 Early life and education

 Jenkins "didn't come from lots of money or anything" while growing up in the South Bronx and credited access to scholarships as a means to advance her education.

-She earned a BA from Amherst College, a MPA from the State University of New York at Albany, a JD from Albany Law School and an LL.M. in international and comparative law from the Georgetown University Law Center.
+Jenkins received a Bachelor of Arts with majors in psychology and black studies from Amherst College in 1982.
+She received a Juris Doctor and a Master of Public Administration from the State University of New York at Albany in 1988.
+She received a Master of Laws in international and comparative law from Georgetown University in 1995, and a Doctor of Philosophy in international relations from the University of Virginia in 2005.

 Career

 Legal government career

 Jenkins entered government as a Presidential Management Fellow serving in varying capacities in the Office of the Secretary of Defense and later the Office of Management and Budget.
 After completion of her fellowship, Jenkins served as a legal advisor for the Arms Control and Disarmament Agency to U.S. ambassadors and delegations negotiating arms control and nonproliferation treaties for almost a decade.
 After the Agency disbanded, Jenkins served as General Counsel to the U.S. commission to assess the organization of the federal government to combat the proliferation of weapons of mass destruction, and as a consultant to the 2000 National Commission on Terrorism.

-Jenkins served as counsel on the National Commission on Terrorist Attacks upon the United States, more commonly known as the "9/11 Commission".
+Jenkins served as counsel on the 9/11 Commission.
 She was the lead Commission staff member on counter-terrorism policy in the Office of the Secretary of Defense and on U.S. military plans targeting al Qaeda prior to 9/11.